akoidan/pychat/README.md

  - If you want to enable autostart (after reboot) for centos: `chkconfig mysqld on; chkconfig on; chkconfig tornado on; chkconfig redis on; chkconfig postfix on`
  - Follow the [Frontend](#frontend) steps
  - Open in browser [http**s**://your.domain.com](https://127.0.0.1).
 Note that by default nginx accepts request by domain.name rather than ip.
- - If something doesn't work you want to check `pychat/logs` directory.
+ - If something doesn't work you want to check `pychat/backend/logs` directory.
 If there's no logs in directory you may want to check service stdout: `sudo journalctl -u YOUR_SERVICE`.
 Check that user `http` has access to you project directory.

 ## Frontend
- - `cd fe; nvm use 12.10`
+ - `cd frontend; nvm use`
  - `yarn install`
  - Create production.json based on [Frontend config](#frontend-config)
  - Run `yarn run prod`.
-This generates static files in `fe/dist` directory.
+This generates static files in `frotnend/dist` directory.

 ## Desktop app
 Pychat uses websql and built the way so it renders everything possible w/o network.
 You have 2 options: